DataONEorg/dataone-web/content/features/custom-search.md

     internal_link: "/features"
     color: secondary
     text: See all features
-    external_link: ''
-    icon:
-      template: ''
-      icon: ''
-      size: ''
-      color: ''
-      stroke: ''
   - template: button
     type: subscribe form
     color: primary
     text: Join the waitlist
-    external_link: ''
-    internal_link: ''
-    icon:
-      template: ''
-      icon: ''
-      size: ''
-      color: ''
-      stroke: ''
   image:
-    template: ''
-    src: ''
+    src: "/uploads/videos/custom-search-demo.mp4"
     alttext: ''
-    type: ''
+    type: float
 page_sections:
+- template: section
-- type: default
+  type: default
+  title: How do filters work?
+  intro: Creating a search filter for your portal is easy.
+Choose a metadata field and a filter type, then select a matching icon and text.
+Mix and match as many filters as you need, and arrange them into groups.
+  blocks:
+  - template: steps
+    steps:
+    - title: Choose a metadata field
+      text: Allow visitors to filter your collection of data by any metadata field of your choice.
+      icon: file-text
+      content:
+      - template: demo
+        type: query-list
+    - title: Select a filter type
+      text: Select from up to six varieties of search filters for researchers to use on your portal
+      icon: toggle-right
+      content:
+      - template: demo
+        type: filter-list
+    - title: Customize the appearance
+      text: Customize the look of your portal search fields by adding an icon, a title, and placeholder example text.
+      icon: image
+      content:
+      - template: demo
+        type: filter-appearance
+    - title: Group related filters
+      text: Further customize the search display by grouping related filters together.
+      icon: layers
+      content:
+      - template: image
+        src: /uploads/portals/portals-grouped-filters.png
+        type: card
-  template: section
+- template: section
-  background: default
+  background: topography
-  background2: ''
+  title: Geographic location search
   icon:
-    template: ''
-    icon: ''
+    icon: map
-    size: ''
-    color: ''
-    stroke: ''
-  title:
-  intro:
   blocks:
+  - template: feature-detailed
+    type: left
+    text: Allow your community to search by geographic location using an interactive map.
+Zoom into the area where your research is focused by setting a specific center point and zoom level for the map.
+    image:
+      template: image
+      type: tilt-right
+      src: /uploads/portals/portals-map-filter.png
+    details:
+    - name: Area search
+      text: Users can filter your data by a specific geographic area.
+      icon:
+        template: icon
+        icon: map-pin
+        size: small
+        color: secondary
+        stroke: thicker
+    - name: Hide map
+      text: Want to turn off the map altogether?
+You can do that too.
+      icon:
+        template: icon
+        icon: eye-off
+        size: small
+        color: secondary
+        stroke: thicker
+- template: section
+  blocks:
   - template: markdown
-    content: "Mix and match from up to six varieties of search filters for researchers to use on your portal:\n\n(add an image of each filter type)\n\n* Free-text
-      \ \n* Dropdown menu \n* Toggle \n* Checkbox\n* Date \n* Number\n\nChoose which fields from your metadata that the filter will search from, such as title, keywords, creators, data attributes, species, or geographic area description. \n\nCustomize the look of your portal search fields by adding an icon, a title, and placeholder example text.
-(Show some icon examples)\n\nFurther customize the search display by grouping related filters together. (add screenshot of tabbed filter groups)\n\nAllow your community to search by geographic location using an interactive map.
-Zoom into the area where your research is focused by setting a specific center point and zoom level for the map. (add screenshot of the data tab map)\n\nWant to turn off the map altogether?
-      You can do that too.\n\n(Footnote in subtle style): These portal features will soon be available in the portal editor, but until then, our team can configure these portal features behind-the-scenes."
+    content: "*These portal features will
+    soon be available in the portal editor, but until then, our team can configure these portal features behind-the-scenes.*"
-  button:
-    template: ''
-    type: ''
-    color: ''
-    text: ''
-    external_link: ''
-    internal_link: ''
-    icon:
-      template: ''
-      icon: ''
-      size: ''
-      color: ''
-      stroke: ''
 - template: section
   background: major-accent-color
   title: Interested in a DataONE Plus portal?